 Which Excel Course Should I Take?

 The following questions are designed to help you determine which Excel course is most aligned with your knowledge and experience.
-If you are still not sure after answering these questions, send us a note.
+If you are still not sure after answering these questions, explore the curriculum or send us a note.

 - I’ve entered data (text & numbers) into a spreadsheet.

 - I can change the name and color of a spreadsheet tab.

 - I understand the functionality of at least five different Excel cursors

 - I’m able to modify the font, size, style, and alignment of data in a cell.

 - I know how to wrap data inside an individual cell.

 If you answered “No” to three or more of these statements, we recommend you start with the Excel Fundamentals class.
 This will ensure you are ready for the next level of learning in Excel Basics.
 If you are good with these core skills, please move on to the next group of questions.

 - I can format a variety of numerical data types so they display in multiple ways.